 #4 TerraBloom Activated Charcoal Filter

-It may be the fourth favorite in our list, but the TerraBloom is built to perform.
+It may be fourth on our list, but the TerraBloom is built to perform.
 It is made of high-quality RC-48 charcoal carbon obtained from Western Australia.

 The carbon bed incorporated in this unit is machine packed and 46 mm thick.
 Not to mention that it is integrated with very small granules for better filtration.